Redin00/JavaCollection/README.md

 # 📚 Java projects collection

-This repository is used as a collection for project I wrote in java, mainly for learning purposes.
+This repository is used as a collection for projects I wrote in java, mainly for learning purposes.
 All this projects were written using **_IntelliJ_** and Maven as project manager.

 If you want to view them, here's a list of them.